 **Pacific Discovery reserves the right to alter and/or change the order of the itinerary, the focus of the projects or the activities themselves due to dates, availability, and safety precautions.

-This gap year program is perfect for high school graduates, college students and graduates, and non-students, ideally 18-22 years old.
-Anyone with an average fitness level and an enthusiasm for the outdoors and new experiences will have a great time on this gap semester!
-You will need to be prepared for some physical work during the volunteer projects on the program, like trail building or the removal of invasive plants.
+Medium Activity Level: Anyone with an average fitness level and an enthusiasm for the outdoors and new experiences will have a great time on this summer internship!
+You will need to be prepared for some physical work during the volunteer projects on the program, like preparing beds for planting or the removal of invasive plants.

 Our accommodation will be a mix of camping (tents supplied) and comfortable, clean hostels and lodges.
 Laundry and Wi-Fi facilities will be available most days, except during the weeks in the field on the volunteer projects and on expeditions.
 Accommodation is diverse, comfortable and carefully chosen to fit our needs.